syncfusion-content/windowsforms-docs/WindowsForms/Edit/Edit-Control-Events.md

 This event is raised when the CollapseAll method is called.

 The event handler receives an argument of type CancelEventArgs.
-The following CancellableEventArgs member provides information, specific to this event.
+The following CancelableEventArgs member provides information, specific to this event.